ishwarrimal/frontend-interview-preps/Web Fundamentals/Basics/README.md

 let sum = 1 + 2;
 ```

-Whereas in the case of async work, the execution is initiated and then is set aside for later, meanwhile the remaining code is executed.
+Whereas in the case of async work, the execution is initiated and then set aside for later, meanwhile the remaining code is executed.
 Once the async work is completed the execution moves back to that work.
 Example:

 ```javascript